irmen/Pyro4/docs/source/config.rst

 FLAME_ENABLED           bool    False           Should Pyro Flame be enabled on the server SERIALIZER              str     serpent         The wire protocol serializer to use for clients/proxies (one of: serpent, json, marshal, msgpack, pickle, dill)
 SERIALIZERS_ACCEPTED    set     json,marshal,   The wire protocol serializers accepted in the server/daemon.
 In your code it should be a set of strings,
-                                serpent,msgpack use a comma separated string instead when setting the shell environment variable.
+                                serpent         use a comma separated string instead when setting the shell environment variable.
 PICKLE_PROTOCOL_VERSION int     highest poss    The pickle protocol version to use, if pickle is selected as serializer.
 Defaults to pickle.HIGHEST_PROTOCOL
 DILL_PROTOCOL_VERSION   int     highest poss    The dill protocol version to use, if dill is selected as serializer.
 Defaults to dill.HIGHEST_PROTOCOL (-1 if dill is not installed)
 JSON_MODULE             string  json            The json module to use for the json serializer. (json is included in the stdlib, simplejson is a possible 3rd party alternative).